rp729/07-Network-Programming/lab-4.md

 \(i.e. the source port of message from the SENDER's POV\)

-Write a UDP sender that sends the initial string, and receives the response from the receiver above.
+Write a UDP sender that sends the initial string, and receives the response from the receiver above \(you can use multiple receivers or combine them\).

 Hint: The second step is intentionally ambiguous on how to proceed.
 There are multiple solutions.